remp2020/crm-skeleton/README.md

 The implementation checks whether the config category already exists or not.
 If it doesn't, it creates it and retrieves the reference.
 Afterwards it creates new `enable_api_log` config option that can be used within the application to check whether the API calls should be logged or not - see the usage in `\Crm\ApiModule\Presenters\ApiPresenter`.
 Every step is written to the `$output` just for the sake of logging and visibility of changes.

 Nette provides you with DI in the constructor to include any dependencies you need.
-Due to that, don't forget to register your seeder class in the `config.neon` file of your module.
+Due to that, don't forget to register your seeder class in the `config.neon` file.
 Afterwards you need to register it in your Module class.

 #### registerAccessProvider

-*to be delivered in the near future*
+*to be delivered in the future*

 #### registerDataProviders